maize-genetics/phg_v2/docs/resequencing.md

   the primary alignment
 * `--eqx` - output the [CIGAR](https://timd.one/blog/genomics/cigar.php)
   string in "extended" format (`=` for matches and `X` for mismatches)
-* `-R` - add read group information to the SAM file (useful if you have reads coming from multiple libraries)

 This minimap2 procedure will create a SAM file that is piped (`|`) into the [SAMtools](https://github.com/samtools/samtools) program which is converted (`view -b`) and